The zero section of the universal semiabelian variety, and the double ramification cycle: Notation and known results

 We avoid working directly on the boundary family $Y$, because it is not normal and the Chow groups do not have an intersection product.
 We instead do all our computations on $\widetilde Y$, which is a $\PP^1$-bundle over $\calX_{g-1}^2$, and then only at the end take the involution and the gluing into account by requiring our computations to be invariant under them.

 We now summarize the known results about the Chow rings of the various objects in the diagram.

 The Picard group of $\calA_{g-1}$ is equal to the first Chow group and is generated by the first Chern class $\lambda_1$ of the Hodge bundle.
-The Picard group and the first Chow group of the universal family is $\Pic_\QQ(\calX_{g-1}/\pm 1)=\QQ\lambda_1\oplus\QQ T$, where $T$ is the universal symmetric theta divisor trivialized along the zero section (note that it is only defined up to translation by two-torsion points, which is torsion, and thus gives a well-defined class over $\QQ$).
+The Picard group and the first Chow group of the universal family is $\Pic_\QQ(\calX_{g-1})=\QQ\lambda_1\oplus\QQ T$, where we recall that $T$ is the class of a universal symmetric theta divisor trivialized along the zero section.

 The Picard group of the product family $\calX_{g-1}^2$ is generated by the pullback of $\lambda_1$, which we denote by $L$, by the pullbacks $T_i=pr_i^*T$ of the theta divisors from the two factors, and by the class $P$ of the universal Poincar\'e bundle, also trivialized along the zero section (see \cite{ergrhu2}).
 By abuse of notation, we also use $L$, $T_1$, $P$ and $T_2$ to denote the pullbacks of these classes to $A^1(\widetilde{Y})$.
 We recall that by the results of Deninger and Murre \cite{denmur} (see also \cite{voisin}), the direct image $R\pi_*\QQ$ of a constant sheaf in any family of ppav admits a multiplicative decomposition.
 It follows, (see \cite[Prop.~4.3.6, Cor.~4.3.9]{voisinnotes} and Remark~\ref{HA}), that for classes $T_1$, $P$ and $T_2$ on $\calX_{g-1}^2$, all trivialized along the zero section by definition, a polynomial relation $f(T_1,P,T_2)=0$ holds in $H^*(\calX_{g-1}^2)$ if and only if it holds in the Chow ring and if and only if it holds fiberwise.
 Along the way of our computation, we compute the relations between these classes on a very general ppav, and thus describe entirely the subring of $H^*(\calX_{g-1}^2)$ (and of the Chow ring) generated by these classes --- the result is given in Theorem~\ref{thm:subring}.